-Subrecipients are required to submit programmatic and financial reports on a quarterly basis through Amplifund.
+Subrecipients are required to submit programmatic and financial reports on a quarterly basis through AmpliFund.
 Quarterly status reports should use the fillable PDF form provided that contains their approved EMPG workplan.
-The status reports should consider each identified priority using the POETE methodology and submitted through the Amplifund website by the due dates listed in Appendix A. However, if a due date falls on a weekend or holiday, the deadline is adjusted to the next business day.
-Status reports must be submitted and approved prior to reimbursement payment request submittals.
-For additional information on how to submit status reports please reference the Subrecipient Amplifund Step-by-Step Guide on the EMPG resources webpage at https://des.mt.gov contact MT DES.
+The status reports should consider each identified priority using the POETE methodology and submitted through the AmpliFund website by the due dates listed in Appendix A. However, if a due date falls on a weekend or holiday, the deadline is adjusted to the next business day.
+Status reports must be submitted and approved to receive reimbursement for each corresponding quarter's payment request.
+Reimbursements requests will be rejected if any quarterly progress reports are outstanding.
+For additional information on how to submit status reports please reference the Subrecipient AmpliFund Step-by-Step Guide on the EMPG resources webpage at https://des.mt.gov or contact MT DES staff.